postsharp/Metalama.Documentation/conceptual/Aspects/exposing-configuration.md

 ## Consuming MSBuild properties

 The simplest way for an aspect to accept a configuration property is to read an MSBuild property using the <xref:Metalama.Framework.Project.IProject.TryGetProperty*?text=IProject.TryGetProperty> method.
-However, MSBuild properties are not visible to aspects by default.
+MSBuild properties are not visible to aspects by default: you have to instruct MSBuild to pass it to the compiler using the `CompilerVisibleProperty` item.

 We recommend the following approach to consume a configuration property:

 1. Create a file named `YourProject.targets` (the actual name of the file does not matter but the extension does):